What Is Computer Software Assurance (CSA) - The FDA's New Approach To CSV

 The CSA approach is applicable to 21 CFR Part 11, but its purpose is to minimize its focus.
 Whereas the concern is gathered around the high-risk systems and the confidence the user has in these systems, this will not be changed.
 The better one understands these regulations, the more appropriate the performance and focus of the testing.

-The main goal is to invest in critical thinking and focus on actual scenarios when testing the system instead than spending time on functional tests.
+The main goal is to invest in critical thinking and focus on actual scenarios when testing the system instead of spending time on functional tests.

 The supplier will most probably perform a successful installation test.
 However, it will be obvious if this does not get done successfully as the system will not work.
 Therefore, it does not offer value to re-perform the Installation Qualification (IQ).